Skip To Content

 Joseph A. Izatt

-Izatt is a pioneer in biomedical imaging, a successful entrepreneur and a dedicated teacher.
-He is also a highly cited author who has published over 200 technical papers and more than 350 contributed conference presentations, delivered 135 invited lectures and presentations, and holds over 75 US patents.
-He is a Fellow of optica, the American Institute for Medical and Biological Engineering, the National Academy of Inventors, and SPIE.
-He received the 2021 Edwin H. Land Medal "for foundational contributions to the invention, development, and commercialization of optical coherence-based technologies for in vivo biomedical imaging, and for the education and mentoring of distinguished scientists and engineers."
+Izatt was a pioneer in biomedical imaging, a successful entrepreneur and a dedicated teacher.
+He was also a highly cited author who published over 200 technical papers and more than 350 contributed conference presentations, delivered 135 invited lectures and presentations, and held over 75 US patents.
+He was a Fellow of optica, the American Institute for Medical and Biological Engineering, the National Academy of Inventors, and SPIE.
+He received Optica's 2021 Edwin H. Land Medal "for foundational contributions to the invention, development, and commercialization of optical coherence-based technologies for in vivo biomedical imaging, and for the education and mentoring of distinguished scientists and engineers."

 Joseph Izatt died on 7 April 2024, please see Optica's memorial entry.